fluencelabs/docs/docs/stake/wallets_guide/wallets_guide.md

 <p>Approving the addition of Fluence network in MetaMask</p>
 </div>

-4. Then in this window, the wallet will prompt you to switch the current network to Fluence.
-Confirm the switch by pressing the **"Switch network"** button.
+4. The wallet will then prompt you to switch the current network to Fluence in this window.
+Confirm the switch by pressing the "Switch network" button.

 <div style={{ textAlign: "center" }}>
   <img